theicct/air-passenger-flow-doc/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: ICCT Passenger Flow Tensor Documentation
+title: ICCT Air Passenger Flow Tensor Documentation
 ---

-The ICCT Passenger Flow Tensor (T_ijk) is a calibrated 12×12×12 array of modelled annual air passenger flows at the granularity of the 12 RICE (Regional Integrated Climate–Economy) model regions.
+The ICCT Air Passenger Flow Tensor (T_ijk) is a calibrated 12×12×12 array of modelled annual air passenger flows at the granularity of the 12 RICE (Regional Integrated Climate–Economy) model regions.
 Each entry T[i, j, k] represents travellers originating in region i who transit through region j en route to destination k.
 The tensor is built as the missing calibration input for a Walrasian equilibrium model of aviation tax incidence developed at the Potsdam Institute for Climate Impact Research (PIK), in collaboration with the ICCT.

 The T_ijk model synthesises two data sources — the ICCT segment-level emissions inventory and the Llano et al. (2023) bilateral tourism panel — via a two-stage multinomial logit routing model, and delivers a 2019-baseline tensor totalling 3.4 billion origin-destination passenger flows.